 What is it?

-A contraceptive implant is a small flexible rod that is inserted under local anaesthetic under the skin of the upper arm of women.
+A contraceptive implant is a small flexible rod that is inserted under local anesthetic under the skin of the upper arm.
 It releases hormones which prevent pregnancy and can stay in place for up to three years, although it can be removed earlier.

 Nexplanon is the main contraceptive implant used in the UK.